MatthewBareno/REEU_intern/README.md

 1. Install [`cutadapt`](https://cutadapt.readthedocs.io/en/stable/)
 1.1 Read the [manual](https://cutadapt.readthedocs.io/en/stable/guide.html)
 2. Find the adapter
-> Hint: is in one of your outpits from fastQC
+> Hint: is in one of your outputs from fastQC
 3. Cut yor primers and filter by quality below 30 Phred score

 ### Readings: